skyvers/Aged-care/tutorial/chapter2.md

 | State            | Text        | 100    |
 | Facility manager | Association |

 The `Facility manager` attribute will be an association to a system user (held in the User data table).
 The association represents a link to the entire User record (including name, access levels, contact details etc).
 In a database this would be called a foreign key.
-In Skyve it is called an association, and in the Aged Care application we are building - we will expect to see a drop-down list for this attribute so that the user can select the associated record for the system user who is the Facility manager."
+In Skyve it is called an association, and in the Aged care application we are building - we will expect to see a drop-down list for this attribute so that the user can select the associated record for the system user who is the Facility manager."

 This document will follow the same steps we followed for Resident document.
 It will look like as below: